XanderB888/xsa-hunting/MVP.md

 - A user can create an account and login/logout
 - A user can view the main feed of all hunters
 - A user can view a single post in detail
-- A user can create a post
+- A user can create/delete a post
 - A user can comment on a post
-- A user can delete their post
+- View the main feed

 ## Create post (Data of the post)
 - Photo
-- Captio
+- Caption
 - Location marker
-- animal/species
+- Animal/species
-- shot placement (animal image plus red dot)
+- Shot placement (animal image plus red dot)
-- time of day
+- Time of day
-- wind conditions
+- Wind conditions
-- weather conditions
+- Weather conditions
-- rifle caliber
+- Rifle caliber
-- ammo type
+- Ammo type
-- ammo grain
+- Ammo grain

 ## Out of scope
 - Hunting advertisement marketplace (Farmers market their packages)